 These securities have not been approved or disapproved by the Securities and Exchange Commission nor has the Securities and Exchange Commission passed upon the accuracy or adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense.

-The Fund's shares are listed and traded on the Exchange listed above.
+Shares of the Fund are listed and traded on the Exchange listed above.

 TABLE OF CONTENTS